 Take some time to review your debt and see if you can repay it faster than expected.
 (Maybe you can reallocate some of the money you spend on wants to debt repayment.)
 You can also try to refinance the debt to get a lower interest rate.
 Debt consolidation might also be an option for you.

 What makes a 50/30/20 budget better than a traditional budget?

 Simply put: Having simple goals in place makes them easier to follow.
 You only have so much willpower in a given day, so it’s best to use a budgeting system that prioritizes big picture decision-making over meticulous tinkering.
 You don’t need to worry that you’re over your entertainment budget by $7.23 for the week or that you’re desperate for new socks but don’t have any funds remaining in your clothing budget.
 The no-frills 50/30/20 rule allows you to focus your mental energy elsewhere.

 You can set up this budgeting method a few different ways.
 You can use a spreadsheet, mobile app, or pen and paper.
 The only thing that really matters is making sure your spending has been properly categorized beforehand.
 As you begin to track your expenses, you’ll quickly notice if you’re adhering to your guidelines or if adjustments are necessary.
-Banking online with Ally Bank can be an easy way to consistently track your expenses.

 The starting figure you use should be the amount you make after taxes, otherwise known as your net income.
 To calculate that number, subtract everything that’s deducted from your gross income like federal, state, and local taxes; health insurance; and 401(k) contributions.
 Or, in most instances, simply look at the amount of your take-home pay.